ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/n-tier-data-applications-overview.md

  Visual Studio contains several features to help developers create n-tier applications:

--   The datasetprovides a **DataSet Project** property that enables you to separate the dataset (data entity layer) and `TableAdapter`s (data access layer) into discrete projects.
+-   The dataset provides a **DataSet Project** property that enables you to separate the dataset (data entity layer) and TableAdapters (data access layer) into discrete projects.

 -   The [LINQ to SQL Tools in Visual Studio](../data-tools/linq-to-sql-tools-in-visual-studio2.md) provides settings to generate the DataContext and data classes into separate namespaces.
 This enables logical separation of the data access and data entity tiers.